HCIILAB/SCUT-CAB_Dataset_Release/README.md

 ## Citation and Contact
 Please consider to cite our paper when you use our dataset:
 ```
-@article{zhang2020scut,
+@article{cheng2022scut,
-  title={SCUT-HCCDoc: A New Benchmark Dataset of Handwritten Chinese Text in Unconstrained Camera-captured Documents},
+  title={SCUT-CAB: A New Benchmark Dataset of Ancient Chinese Books with Complex Layouts for Document Layout Analysis},
   author={Hiuyi Cheng, Cheng Jian, Sihang Wu, Lianwen Jin},
 }
 ```